mrpotatoes/computer-science-in-javascript/src/sorting/bubble/README.md

 # Exercises
 * Write the binary search.
+    * Do not forget to add your comment headers.
 * Test your code (Unit tests)
     * [9, 2, 5, 6, 4, 3, 7, 10, 1, 8]
     * [10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0, -10]